ixlab/eval/README.md

 - Tutorial presented at SIGMOD 2018 [[pdf link]](https://github.com/ixlab/eval/blob/master/paper.pdf)
 - Extended journal paper published in VLDB Journal 2020 [[pdf link]](https://github.com/ixlab/eval/blob/master/Evaluating%20Interactive%20Data%20Systems%20-%20VLDB%20Journal%20Extended%20Version.pdf)

-## Abstract
-Highly interactive query interfaces have become a popular tool for ad-hoc data analysis and exploration.
-Compared with traditional systems that are optimized for throughput or batched performance, ad-hoc exploration systems focus more on user-centric interactivity, which poses a new class of performance challenges to the backend.
-Further, with the advent of new interaction devices (e.g., touch, gesture) and different query interface paradigms (e.g., sliders, maps), maintaining interactive performance becomes even more challenging.
-Thus, when building and evaluating interactive data systems, there is a clear need to articulate the evaluation space.

-In this paper, we describe unique characteristics of interactive workloads for a variety of user input devices and query interfaces.
-Based on a survey of literature in data interaction, we catalog popular metrics for evaluating such systems, highlight their deficiencies, and propose complementary metrics that allow us to provide a complete picture of interactivity.
-We motivate the need for behavior-driven optimizations of these interfaces and demonstrate how to analyze and employ user behavior for system enhancements through three scenarios that cover multiple device and interface combinations.
-Our case studies can inspire guidelines to help system designers design better interactive data systems, and can serve as a benchmark for evaluating systems that use these interfaces.

 ## Citation
 ```
 @inproceedings{jiang2018evaluating,